peterh0709/tspho.github.io/_pages/about.md

 ---
 permalink: /
-title: "T. S. Peter Ho - Home"
+title: "T. S. Peter Ho"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Master of Philosophy (Mphil) in Electronic and Computer Engineering Department of Electronic and Computer Engineering
+Master of Philosophy (MPhil) in Electronic and Computer Engineering
+Department of Electronic and Computer Engineering
 THe Hong Kong University of Science and Technology

 A data-driven personal website
 ======